This training provides step-by-step instructions on creating Section 508 compliant electronic documents.

 The General Services Administration was responsible for educating Federal employees and building an infrastructure to support Section 508 implementation.
 This website provides Federal employees and the public access to resources for understanding and implementing the requirements of Section 508.

 The Architectural and Transportation Barriers Compliance Board (The Access Board), in consultation with other government agencies and private organizations, was responsible for developing standards for complying with Section 508.
 On January 18, 2017, the Access Board published a final rule that jointly updates requirements for information and communication technology covered by Section 508 of the Rehabilitation Act and Section 255 of the Communication Act.
-Learn about the ICT refresh, upcoming webinar sessions and other resources.
+Learn about the ICT refresh, upcoming webinar sessions, archived webinar sessions, and other resources.

 Federal government website for comprehensive information on disability programs and services in communities nationwide.